bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 1: 00:22:59

 They mine the equivalent of until the year 2106.
-We've got every last set.
+And they've got every last set.
 We've got millions of blocks in a very short period of time.
 And then they probably stop the attack, because there's no need to do it anymore.

 Speaker 0: 00:23:13

 Yeah.
-And then on top of that, that would mess up probably a bunch of like smart contract things, time lock types of things.
+And then on top of that, that would mess up probably a bunch of like smart contract things, `timelock` types of things.

 Speaker 1: 00:23:23

-No, well, time locks are, well, they might be affected, but because time is moving more slowly, your time locks would indeed not expire, but that's probably not a big deal.
+No, well, `timelocks` are, well, they might be affected, but because time is moving more slowly, your timelocks would indeed not expire, but that's probably not a big deal.
 Like during this attack, because the attack takes five weeks plus a little bit to suck all the coins out.

 Speaker 0: 00:23:39

-Well, it could definitely, the time locks that are locked on a certain block in the future.
+Well, it could definitely, the timelocks that are locked on a certain block in the future.

 Speaker 1: 00:23:43

-Yeah, so if you're looking at hide locks, I guess you'd call them, hide locks are definitely affected because if you have a contract that expires in block one million, well, guess what?
+Yeah, so if you're looking at `height locks`, I guess you'd call them, `height locks` are definitely affected because if you have a contract that expires in block one million, well, guess what?
 That happens immediately.
-But a time lock would be, kind of during the attack, it would be affected because your time lock is never happening because they keep the time behind.
+But a `timelock` would be, kind of during the attack, it would be affected because your time lock is never happening because they keep the time behind.
 But once they stop the attack, it'll be fine.
-So you might be unlucky if your lightning thing is in the wrong place yeah it could be bad but the the worst aspect of this attack other than the five-week disruption is simply that they have now exhausted the full subsidy.
+So you might be unlucky if your Lightning thing is in the wrong place yeah it could be bad But the the worst aspect of this attack other than the five-week disruption is simply that they have now exhausted the full subsidy.
 And so we were hoping to not have to deal with a no subsidy world only 20, 30 years from now, but we have to deal with it in, well, 40 days, worst case, if this happens.

 Speaker 0: 00:24:31